JorenSix/Olaf/paper.md

 On a more meta-level Olaf also facilitates MIR and acoustic fingerprinting research.
 Audio duplicate detection can be used to clean up and evaluate machine learning datasets [@weck2023data].
 Olaf can also serve as a baseline for specific acoustic fingerprinting cases such as broadcast audio monitoring [@cortes2022baf].

-The portability and low memory usage of Olaf allows it to run on microcontrollers such as the ESP32 or similarly specced microcontrollers.
+The portability and low memory[^1] usage of Olaf allows it to run on microcontrollers such as the ESP32 or similarly specced microcontrollers.
 This unique feature facilitates innovative IoT music recognition and music synchronization applications.
 Olaf also runs in the browser.
 A compilation emits a WebAssembly binary which, together with the Web Audio API, enables browser based acoustic fingerprinting applications.

-Alternative systems with available implementations are by @neuralfp, Panako by @six2022panako, audfprint by @ellis2014labrosafp, PeakFP by @cortes2022baf.
+Alternative systems with available implementations are by @neuralfp, Panako by @six2022panako, audfprint by @ellis2014labrosafp, PeakFP by @cortes2022baf and ChromaPrint by @chromaprint.
 All have a different focus and none offer the portability to target browsers or the low memory usage to target microcontrollers.

 # Design